capnspacehook/fswalker/README.md

 *  **include**: Includes are starting points for the file walk.
 All includes are walked simultaneously.

-*  **exclude_pfx**: Excludes are specified as prefixes.
+*  **exclude**: Excludes are specified as prefixes.
 They are literal string prefix matches.
-To make this more clear, let's assume we have an `include` of "/" and an `exclude_pfx` of "/home".
+To make this more clear, let's assume we have an `include` of "/" and an `exclude` of "/home".
 When the walker evaluates "/home", it will skip it because the prefix matches.
 However, it also skips "/homeofme/important.file".